-To deliver the strategy, key questions include: what digitalisation means for the consumer, and what is the role of energy regulators in stimulating change in a positive manner for the consumer?
-The purpose of this CEER public consultation is to explore the value proposition of digitalisation for energy consumers, the enablers required to unlock the benefits of digitalisation, to identify risks and challenges in digitalisation and to recommend areas for further work to achieve dynamic regulation by relevant authorities, including National Regulatory Authorities (NRAs), CEER and the European Commission among others.
+To deliver the strategy, key questions include: how is digitalisation going to exhibit itself in the complex energy systems that have developed over decades?, what does digitalisation mean for the consumer?, and what is the role of energy regulators in stimulating change in a positive manner for the consumer?
+From March to May 2019, CEER ran a public consultation to explore the value proposition of digitalisation for energy consumers, the enablers required to unlock the benefits of digitalisation, and to identify risks and challenges in digitalisation.
+Here we outline our conclusions from that consultation, outlining five priority areas for further work by NRAs, network operators and NRAs.

 The impact of digitalisation on the energy sector is being explored and debated by energy sector organisations, academics and institutions.
 There is a growing body of research on the digital technology advances, the business models and the implications for the energy system - for example the work of the European Technology and Innovation Platform on Smart Networks for Energy Transition and the EU Observatory on the Online Platform Economy.
-The value of this consultation is that considers the potential regulatory measures to unlock the benefits from the perspective of energy consumers.
+The value of this CEER paper is that considers the potential regulatory measures to unlock the benefits from the perspective of energy consumers.
 It primarily considers developments over the next decade.